Meet the musicians performing on our 2020-2021 Season!

 Flutist Ruth Ann Ritchie is the founder and Executive Director of Astraios.
 Since 2007 she has established concert series in Texas and Colorado and led Astraios ensembles in performances across the U.S. She is the founding flutist of both The August Winds quintet and the Cirrus Quartet.

-Inspired to play flute at the age of two, Ruth Ann studied at the Cleveland Institute of Music and the Cleveland Music School Settlement before receiving a Bachelor of Music with Distinction in Flute Performance from Indiana University.
+Ruth Ann studied at the Cleveland Institute of Music and the Cleveland Music School Settlement before receiving a Bachelor of Music with Distinction in Flute Performance from Indiana University.
 She continued her studies at the Sydney Conservatorium of Music, receiving a Graduate Diploma in 2006.
 Her primary teachers have been Tom Robertello, Alexa Still, Linda White, and Joseph Juhos.